What is back pain? Is it really just back pain?

 Sure, we do have a change in our jobs and the way we spent most of our days In front of a computer or at as desk-based job or tied to our phones/computers/TVs in our spare time which could be contributing to it.
 But in my opinion, maybe the issue isn’t always at the back?

 Maybe it could be a weakness in the hip internal rotator muscles causing more load onto the back in a squat type movement, which would need the body to adapt and change to perform the movement, overloading the surrounding tissue at the back-causing pain?

 Or maybe it could be a decreased range of motion(stiff) thoracic region which should generally be mobile, causing the lumbar spine to be more mobile than stable causing increased movement not tolerated by the tissue?

 Is this the reason your back isn’t getting better?
 Or gets better in the short term yet to have it injured again in 3,6 or 12 months?

-Well why not come into Function PCP and get a movement assessment, and let us help you peel back layers of movement and identify what may be the true cause of your pain if this sounds way to familiar, or maybe even come in to find out what movements are compromised and could be leading to your current dysfunction before it turns into pain or an injury.
+Well, why not come into Function PCP and get a movement assessment, and let us help you peel back layers of movement and identify what may be the true cause of your pain if this sounds way too familiar, or maybe even come in to find out what movements are compromised and could be leading to your current dysfunction before it turns into pain or an injury.

 As always, prevention is better than a cure.